-Manuel Gómez-Navarro is an educator, digital creator, and a researcher in the framework of Digital Humanities.
-Currently he is teaching as an Adjunct of Spanish at Boise State University, ID; and he is working as a creative director at his self founded company 360topia.
-He earned his PhD in Philosophy from the University of California, Davis, in Spanish and Latin American Literature.
-He holds a degree in Hispanic Philology from the University of Córdoba, Spain.
+Manuel Gómez-Navarro is a multifaceted professional with a strong background in education, digital content creation, and research within the realm of Digital Humanities.
+He currently serves as an Adjunct Spanish Instructor at Boise State University, Idaho, and simultaneously operates as the Creative Director of his own venture, 360topia, a company he founded.
+Dr. Gómez-Navarro earned his PhD in Philosophy from the University of California, Davis, specializing in Spanish and Latin American Literature.
+He also holds a degree in Hispanic Philology from the University of Córdoba in Spain.

-Together with teaching and research, Manuel specializes in developing projects for the expression and dissemination of the Hispanic culture.
-He also has a deep interest in Digital Humanities, currently working in the use of virtual reality in the classroom, and in cultural projects for the general public.
-In these multimedia projects, he combines 360 photos, videos, links, 2D photos, 3D objects, among other digital resources to create an immersive and rich learning experience.
+In addition to his roles in academia and research, Manuel has a particular expertise in developing projects that express and disseminate Hispanic culture.
+He maintains a deep commitment to Digital Humanities, where he currently focuses on integrating virtual reality into educational settings and curating cultural initiatives for the general public.
+In these multimedia projects, he skillfully combines a range of digital elements, including 360-degree photos, videos, hyperlinks, 2D imagery, and 3D objects, to create immersive and enriching learning experiences.

-On 2021, he founded 360topia, a multimedia project to create 360 virtual tours for education and cultural promotion/preservation.
+In 2021, Manuel established 360topia, a multimedia undertaking dedicated to crafting 360 virtual tours for educational purposes and cultural promotion and preservation.

-Manuel Gómez-Navarro is the recipient of The Boise State University Adjunct of the Year Award (2022-2023), The Boise State University College Of Arts and Sciences Adjunct of the Year Award (2022-2023), and The Boise State University World Languages Department Teaching Award (2022-2023).
+His outstanding contributions to education have not gone unnoticed, as he has been honored with several accolades, including The Boise State University Adjunct of the Year Award (2022-2023), The Boise State University College of Arts and Sciences Adjunct of the Year Award (2022-2023), and The Boise State University World Languages Department Teaching Award (2022-2023).